mikaelvesavuori/mikrovalid/README.md

 ...would therefore break the validation.

-The same can be done for nested objects:
+The same can be done with nested objects:

 ```json
 {